 Introduction

-Data Extract / Export Use Cases
+Data Extraction Use Cases

-The most common data extraction use cases for Oracle Fusion Applications Suite are:
+The most common data extraction use cases in Oracle Fusion Applications Suite (Oracle Fusion Cloud Applications) include:

 Data Extract Tools & Options